huggingface/optimum-habana/README.md

 )
 ```

-where `gaudi_config_name` is the name of a model from the [Hub](https://huggingface.co/Habana) (Intel:registered: Gaudi:registered: accelerator configurations are stored in model repositories) or a path to a local Intel:registered: Gaudi:registered: accelerator configuration file (you can see [here](https://huggingface.co/docs/optimum/habana/package_reference/gaudi_config) how to write your own).
+where `gaudi_config_name` is the name of a model from the [Hub](https://huggingface.co/Habana) (Intel® Gaudi® accelerator configurations are stored in model repositories) or a path to a local Intel® Gaudi® accelerator configuration file (you can see [here](https://huggingface.co/docs/optimum/habana/package_reference/gaudi_config) how to write your own).

 #### Diffusers Interface

-You can generate images from prompts using Stable Diffusion on Intel:registered: Gaudi:registered: accelerator using the [`GaudiStableDiffusionPipeline`](https://huggingface.co/docs/optimum/habana/package_reference/stable_diffusion_pipeline) class and the [`GaudiDDIMScheduler`] which have been both optimized for HPUs.
+You can generate images from prompts using Stable Diffusion on Intel® Gaudi® accelerator using the [`GaudiStableDiffusionPipeline`](https://huggingface.co/docs/optimum/habana/package_reference/stable_diffusion_pipeline) class and the [`GaudiDDIMScheduler`] which have been both optimized for HPUs.
 Here is how to use them and the differences with the 🤗 Diffusers library:

 ```diff
 - from diffusers import DDIMScheduler, StableDiffusionPipeline